jamesob/jamesob.github.io/_posts/2023-08-14-scaling-bitcoin.md

 A while ago, AJ published an [underread blogpost](https://www.erisian.com.au/wordpress/2023/06/21/putting-the-b-in-btc) about scaling.
 I’ll do a hasty job of paraphrasing and say that the main gist is that the way that we might scale to **1 billion** users transacting at about **1 tx/week** (which is checking-account volume, my personal target) is by having about 50,000 kinda-sorted-trusted “sidechains” that bear the brunt of most payment volume.

+## Ok what's a sidechain?

-AJ/I use “sidechains” in a loose sense here to mean anything that allows aggregating bitcoin activity off-chain.
+I (and maybe AJ?) use “sidechains” in a loose sense here to mean anything that allows aggregating bitcoin activity off-chain.
 If you wanted to be especially coarse you could just call them “bitcoin banks.”
 Examples of what I mean here are

 - a traditional, federated sidechain like Liquid,
   - (you’re trusting a group of signers not to rob you, but in return you get more expressive scripting abilities or confidential assets or faster blocks or some combination of all of them)